Prasarranjan/crud_one_servlet/README.md

 HTML/CSS: For designing the frontend pages.
 MySQL: Backend database to store book information.
 Apache Tomcat: Servlet container to run the application.
+If you have any questions or feedback, feel free to reach out to me at therealprasar@gmail.com